IST356M001SP25/assignment-08-jsharma-su/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+This assignment taught me how to design and implement a simple ETL (Extract, Transform, Load) pipeline in Python, using real-world data involving parking violations in Syracuse.
+The most valuable aspect of this project was learning how to break down a larger analytical goal—identifying high-violation locations—into smaller, testable functions that perform targeted tasks.

+The process began with understanding the dataset and the end goals: filtering locations with high total fines, extracting map-ready data, and isolating the tickets associated with these high-violation areas.
+Implementing top_locations helped me gain experience with group-by operations and threshold filtering using pandas.
+Extending that with top_locations_mappable showed how important it is to keep key location attributes like latitude and longitude when preparing data for visualization.
+The final function, tickets_in_top_locations, highlighted the value of modular code and how earlier computations can be reused efficiently.

+One challenge I encountered was ensuring that location coordinates matched correctly with the aggregated fine totals, since duplicate entries or missing values could lead to incorrect merges.
+This emphasized the importance of understanding data granularity and ensuring data consistency.

+Overall, I found the assignment engaging and practical.
+It helped solidify my understanding of data cleaning, transformation, and file output in Python, which are all fundamental skills in data engineering and analytics work.